Careers in Aquaculture

 Education and Training

 Many on-farm aquaculture jobs require specialized skills in business, technology, science, communications, or fish husbandry; these skills can usually only be obtained from a combination of formal and on-the-job training.
-There are fewer than 12 specialized facilities in Canada that offer formal aquaculture training.
+There are specialized facilities in Canada that offer formal aquaculture training.
 Training offered by these facilities ranges from technical short courses to technology diplomas, degrees and post-graduate studies.

 Many colleges and universities offer training in fields that provide useful services in various parts of the sector, such as: research and development, business skills, environmental management or communications, IT, and engineering.